openenergymonitor/learn/view/sustainable-energy/energy/costs.md

 ### Hydro

 The following example hydro costings are for three exemplar community hydro schemes in North Wales, each of which included successful community share issues to raise part of the project costs.
 The examples also provide an insight into loan and share interest payments which increase the project cost to 150% of the project construction cost alone.
-The operational cost also includes costs such as land lease payments and other administration costs in addition to the strict O&M costs.
+The operational cost also include costs such as land lease payments and other administration costs in addition to the strict O&M costs.

 |                  |  Ynni Padarn Peris | Ynni Ogwen   | Anafon Hydro  |
 |-----------------------|---------------|--------------|---------------|